-As I have written before in my article about lead magnets, the internet changed the way marketing works: marketing used to be all about being the loudest, noisiest or most remarkable, but over the last decade the trend has slowly shifted.
-Now you need to be the most informative, helpfull and consultative brand in order to stand out.
+As I have written before in my article about lead magnets, the internet changed the way marketing works: marketing used to be all about being the loudest, noisiest or most remarkable, but over the last decade, the trend has slowly shifted.

-Informing your customers takes a lot of time, and that is where self-service marketing tools can help you to decimate costs, while still being top of mind for your potential customers.
+Today, you must be the most informative, helpful and consultative brand to stand out.
+Informing your customers takes much time, and that is where self-service marketing tools can help you decimate costs, while still being top of mind for your potential customers.

 ☑ Your website

-If you are targetting a large audience, you cannot do without a website today.
-At the very least, your website needs to contain a few basic items: who you are, what problems you solve, how you solve them, and some contact data.
+You'll need a website, if you are targetting a large audience.
+At the very least, your website must contain a few essential items: who you are, what problems you solve, how you solve them, and some contact data.

 ☑ Content hubs

-Content hubs are not exactly a necessity, but they tend to help a lot.
+Content hubs are not a necessity, but they help a lot.
 Content hubs offer a centralized place to manage and distribute all your content to your (potential) customers, albeit via a web portal, social media, email, ...
-The stereotypical example of this is Hubspot.com, but there are many others like this.
+The stereotypical example of this is Hubspot.com, but many others like this exist.

 ☑ Self-service portals

-Self-service portals are portals where (potential) customers can get automated answers to questions that occur frequently.
-These portals can be as simple as a list of frequently asked questions and their responses, but can go all the way to fully guided customer journey, that guides your customer from scope to quote, referred to as BTO (Build-To-Order) in the industry.
+Self-service portals are online places where (potential) customers can get automated answers to frequently occurring questions.
+These portals can be as simple as a list of frequently asked questions and their responses but can go all the way to a fully guided customer journey from scope to quote, referred to as BTO (Build-To-Order) in the industry.

 Several tools come to mind - somewhat ordered according to complexity and scope, starting with the most basic: